Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 - **Token Handling**: Securely manage session tokens using server-side stores or JWTs.

+#### Security Headers and CORS

+- **Security Headers**: Use security-related HTTP headers like [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options), [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection), and Strict-Transport-Security to protect the app from certain classes of attacks.
+- **CORS Policy**: Define a strict Cross-Origin Resource Sharing (CORS) policy to control the allowed sources for your resources.

+## II.
+Infrastructure and DevOps Security Practices
+This section focuses on the security practices related to infrastructure and DevOps, ensuring that the systems supporting the application are robustly secured against threats.
+It covers access control, infrastructure security measures, continuous security, and secrets management, among other areas.

+#### Access Control

+- **Principle of Least Privilege [(POLP)](https://en.wikipedia.org/wiki/Principle_of_least_privilege)**: Restrict permissions to only what's necessary across all systems and services.
+- **Role-Based Access Control [(RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control):**: Define clear roles within the application and database, ensuring proper role-based access control.

+### Infrastructure Security
+- **Firewalls and Network Segmentation**: Deploy firewalls to monitor and control incoming and outgoing network traffic based on predetermined security rules.
+Use network segmentation to reduce the attack surface.
+- **Rate Limiting**: Implement rate limiting on APIs and services to prevent abuse and potential denial-of-service attacks.

+### Secure Configuration and Management
+- **Hardening and Configuration Management**: Apply security best practices to harden servers and apply consistent configuration management to maintain security baselines.
+- **Immutable Infrastructure**: Adopt immutable infrastructure principles where changes are made by replacing instances rather than modifying them, reducing the risk of configuration drift and unauthorized changes.

+### Continuous Security and Compliance
+- **Continuous Integration/Continuous Deployment (CI/CD) Security**: Incorporate automated security checks into CI/CD pipelines to detect vulnerabilities early in the development process.
+- **Compliance as Code**: Automate compliance policies within the deployment processes to ensure consistent application of security standards.

+### Secrets Management
+- **Secrets Storage**: Use dedicated secrets management tools to securely store, access, and manage secrets like API keys and database credentials, avoiding hardcoding them in the source code or configuration files.

+### Monitoring, Logging, and Alerting
+- **Monitoring and Alerting**: Implement comprehensive monitoring and alerting systems to detect and respond to security incidents in real time.
+- **Log Management**: Ensure that logs are securely stored and managed, without containing sensitive information, and use them for investigating security incidents.

+### Network Security and Encryption
+- **TLS/SSL for Data in Transit**: Use TLS/SSL to encrypt data in transit across all services to prevent eavesdropping and man-in-the-middle attacks.
+- **Encryption of Sensitive Data at Rest**: Encrypt sensitive data at rest in databases and storage solutions to protect it from unauthorized access.

+### Container and Orchestration Security
+- **Container Security**: Use trusted base images, scan images for vulnerabilities, and apply security best practices in container orchestration environments to protect against threats.

+### Disaster Recovery and Backup
+- **Backup Strategies**: Regularly backup critical data and system configurations, ensuring that backups are encrypted and stored securely.
+- **Disaster Recovery Planning**: Develop and regularly test disaster recovery plans to ensure quick recovery and minimal downtime in the event of a security incident.

+#### Code and Dependency Security
+- **Dependencies Audit**: Regularly use tools like `npm audit` or `yarn audit` to detect and resolve security issues in dependencies.
+Keep all packages up to date with the latest security patches.
+- **Minification**: Utilize Next.js’s built-in minification during the build process to minimize code and reduce the risk of reverse engineering.
+- **Deployment Reviews**: Review build and deployment scripts for potential security issues.
+Ensure secrets are not included in the deployment scripts or committed to source control.

+## III.
+General Security Practices

+#### Code Reviews and Training

+- **Code Reviews**: Perform security-focused code reviews, paying special attention to handling of user input and proper data sanitation.
+- **Developer Training**: Regularly train developers in secure coding practices and staying abreast of emerging threats, using resources like OWASP ([OWASP Top Ten](https://owasp.org/www-project-top-ten/)).

 #### Encryption and Data Protection

 - **Transport Layer Security [(TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security)**: Ensure all data transmitted over the network is encrypted using TLS.
 Avoid the use of deprecated versions of SSL/TLS for encryption.